freenas/freenas-docs/userguide/shell.rst

 Beginning with version 8.2.0, the %brand% GUI provides a web shell, making it convenient to run command line tools from the web browser as the *root* user.
-The link to Shell is the fourth entry from the bottom of the menu tree.
+The link to Shell is the second entry from the bottom of the menu tree.
 In
 :numref:`Figure %s <web_shell_fig>`,
 the link has been clicked and Shell is open.